nashsolon/Fanduel_DataScience_Nash/README.md

 # Fanduel Stuff

-Need a Folder of CSVS
-Also, need gen_lineup generates a lineup while main.py just sorts players based on PPS
+If you are new!!!
+Need a Folder of CSVS (download CSV from fanduel website) \n Also, note that gen_lineup generates a lineup while main.py just sorts players based on PPS